oracle-livelabs/adb/building-blocks/tasks/adb/query-json-arrays.md

 ![Cast member array](images/adb-json-cast-member-array.png)

 In order to find the top grossing actors across movies, the arrays for each movie need to be expanded into rows - one row for each movie -> cast member combination.
-The ``JSON_TABLE`` function is designed for this purpose.
-The following will illustrate how to use the function [see the documenation for more details](https://docs.oracle.com/en/database/oracle/oracle-database/19/adjsn/function-JSON_TABLE.html#GUID-0172660F-CE29-4765-BF2C-C405BDE8369A):
+The `JSON_TABLE` function is designed for this purpose.
+The following will illustrate how to use the function ([see the documenation for more details](https://docs.oracle.com/en/database/oracle/oracle-database/19/adjsn/function-JSON_TABLE.html#GUID-0172660F-CE29-4765-BF2C-C405BDE8369A)):

 1. Find the top grossing movies.
 Copy and paste the following SQL into the SQL worksheet and click run: